SimonHansul/EcotoxModelFitting.jl/README.md

 Upcoming features will be

 - A more generic interface to switch between different fitting backends (PMC-ABC, local optmization, global optimization, possibly MCMC)
-- A more constent I/O interface
+- A more consistent I/O interface

 >[!WARNING]
 >We are currently at version 0.1.x.